"The trumpet shall sound,

 Regardless of one's leanings toward either one or the other of the aforementioned means of expression, it remains true that God creates nothing evil, nothing ugly.

 To allow His art to speak to us, we only need to keep open the eyes and ears of the soul.
 With a fundamental virtue called reverence we are able to acknowledge in awe that all creatures are theophanies of the Good Maker, for He cannot but make them good (Genesis 1: 31) as He shapes Chaos into Cosmos (Genesis 1: 1-3).
-Such theophanies where further sanctified and declared "good" in the union of natures - divine and human - which took place in the Jewish Carpenter who touched the material Universe with his hands of flesh.
+Such theophanies where further sanctified and declared "good" in the union of natures - divine and human - which took place in the Person of the Jewish Carpenter who touched the material Universe with his hands of flesh.

 Hills at dawn.
 Cayey Valley, east-central Puerto Rico.